ohrjh10/lab-03/README.md

 Question 2: According to the definition of “resources” provided in the AWS article above, What are the resources the mail server is providing to clients?

+Resources are the information that different applications provide to their clients.
+Resources can be images, videos, text, numbers, or any type of data.
+The mail server is providing resources such as the mail entries, the mail sender, the id of corresponding mails in this lab.

 Question 3: What is one common REST Method not used in our mail server?
 How could we extend our mail server to use this method?

 Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they serve?